-After the BIST request is received, the Output remains in a high-impedance state while the internal BIST executes.
-If the parameter lbist_ack is set, the first output message contains a

-BIST signature value (LBIST Ack) indicating whether or not an error is detected during the digital logic test.
-If the parameter coilbist_ack is set, the first output message contains the coil diagnostic signature (coilBIST Ack) from the CoilBIST.
-If both lbist_ack and coilbist_ack are set, the first output message is the LBIST Ack followed by the second output message coilBIST Ack.
+After the BIST request is received, the Output remains in a highimpedance state while the internal BIST executes.
+If the parameter lbist ack is set, the first output message contains a BIST signature value (LBIST Ack) indicating whether or not an error is detected during the digital logic test.
+If the parameter coilbist ack is set, the first output message contains the coil diagnostic value (ABIST Ack) from the CoilBIST.
+If both lbist ack and coilbist ack are set, the first output message is the LBIST Ack followed by the second output message ABIST Ack.
+The ABIST Ack message is only valid when coil freq = 3.
+For more information on CoilBIST when using coil freq < 3, see Diagnostic Conditions: Analog Signal Path.
 If there are no errors detected, the next output message after the acknowledge messages contains the normal output response.
-Should an error be detected when running LBIST, the output remains in high-impedance state, following transmission of the LBIST Ack packet.
-See Table 7, Diagnostic Summary Table, for more information on the output in response to a diagnosed error when running coilBIST.
+Alternatively, the LBIST Ack and ABIST Ack are returned in register lbist ctrl c.
+Should an error be detected, the output remains in a high-impedance state after the acknowledge messages are transmitted.
+See Table 7, Diagnostic Summary Table, for more information on the output in response to a diagnosed error.